MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex3_Message_Encryption.md

 	‎**Connect-ExchangeOnline -UserPrincipalName holly@xxxxxZZZZZZ.onmicrosoft.com**

-6. In the **Enter password** dialog box that appears, enter the tenant admin password provided by your lab hosting provider and then select **Sign in**.
+6. In the **Enter password** dialog box that appears, enter the Microsoft 365 tenant admin password provided by your lab hosting provider and then select **Sign in**.

 7. You will now create a mail flow rule by using the **New-TransportRule** cmdlet, and you will set the **ApplyRightsProtectionTemplate** property to **Encrypt**, which is one of the available RMS templates.
 This rule will encrypt all outgoing mail from Adatum that is being sent to Gservices@adatum.com.  <br/>